Investigation Guide

 In over a decade working in the public records industry, the most consistent thing I can tell you about empty search results is this: they almost never mean the person has no public record.
 They almost always mean the search hit the wrong system, the wrong county, or a system with a known gap.

 Public records in the United States are not stored in one place.
-Court records are maintained by individual courts — county by county, state by state.
+Court records are maintained by individual courts, county by county, state by state.
 Vital records are maintained by state health departments or county clerks.
 Jail and prison records are split between county jails, state DOC portals, and federal BOP.
 A name search in one system tells you nothing about what might exist in the other systems.
-Before concluding there is no record, work through this list of reasons.
-One of them almost certainly explains your empty result.
+Before concluding there is no record, work through this list.
+One of these reasons almost certainly explains your empty result.

 1. You searched the wrong county or state